t-sin/altair/README.md

 ## Usage

-Because Altair require that its behavior is defined as *Tapir Forth* source code.
+Because Altair requires that its behavior is defined as *Tapir Forth* source code.
 To play with Altair, you should custum synthesizer behavior to write *.tf file.
-However, there is a sapmle file to try Altair (see <examples/>).
+However, there is a sapmle file to try Altair (see [examples/](examples/)).

 Type like this to run Altair: